-During the past 40 years, we have distinguished ourselves as a premier environmental services company with a well-earned reputation for rigorous and objective science, effective project management, and strong safety programs.
-In addition to our list of long-term private sector clients, we also have worked effectively with state, federal, and municipal resource agencies and with Alaska Native entities and communities.
-We have extensive experience working on teams with other firms and institutions and in recent years have taken on prime contractor responsibilities for large multidisciplinary projects.
-Our strong reputation and our ability to work successfully with diverse partners and stakeholders provide exceptional value to our clients.
+Over the past 40 years, we have distinguished ourselves as a premier environmental services company and have earned a sterling reputation for rigorous and reliable scientific research, effective project management, and strong safety programs.
+In addition to our long-term private sector clients, we work with state, federal, and municipal resource agencies, and with Alaska Native entities and communities, functioning effectively as both a prime contractor and a subcontractor.
+Our ability to work successfully with diverse partners and stakeholders provides exceptional value to our clients.

-ABR has always engaged in business practices that support a triple bottom line philosophy: economic viability, environmental stewardship, and social responsibility.
-We have been leaders in promoting these business practices for nearly 40 years, including donating ~7.5% of our annual profits to charities, investing our retirement account in Socially Responsible Investments (SRI), sponsoring and compensating our employees in many of their non-profit ventures, and compensating employees who carpool or use alternative transportation to commute to work.
+We have always engaged in business practices that support a triple bottom line philosophy: economic viability, environmental stewardship, and social responsibility, and we have expressed this philosophy in many ways over the years, including by donating 7-8% of our annual profits to charities, participating in Socially Responsible Investments, sponsoring our employees in individual non-profit ventures, and compensating employees who carpool or use alternative transportation to commute to work.

-We also have been at the forefront of carbon accounting since 2005, whereby we annually measure our carbon footprint and then self-impose a “tax” to mitigate our carbon emissions.
-Examples of how we have mitigated our carbon footprint have included investing in a Windfarm with Native Energy in South Dakota, methane separation on dairy farms and landfills in western states, purchasing solar panels for a school in Fairbanks, Alaska, and providing a rebate to employees who purchase hybrid vehicles.
+We also practice carbon accounting, whereby we annually measure our carbon footprint then self-impose a “tax” to mitigate our carbon emissions.
+Examples of how we have mitigated our carbon footprint include investing in a wind farm with Native Energy in South Dakota and methane separation on dairy farms and landfills, and by purchasing solar panels for a school in Fairbanks, Alaska.

-Our interest in maintaining strong connections in the communities where we live and work is a strong component of our triple bottom line.
-Combined with our environmental stewardship initiatives we are proud to spread the message that good corporate citizenship in the form socially and environmentally responsible business practices is not at odds with economic success.
-These values will continue to be an integral part of our future.
+Our passion for maintaining strong connections in the communities where we live and work is a strong component of our triple bottom line.
+Combined with our environmental stewardship initiatives, we are proud to spread the message that good corporate citizenship, through socially and environmentally responsible business practices, is not at odds with economic success but ensures long-term sustainability instead.